Sruthi-29/Sruthi-29/README.md

 # Profile <br>
-Hi, I am Sruthi, and this is my profile showcasing my technical skills.
+Hi, I am Sruthi, and this is my GitHub profile showcasing my technical skills.
 I have undertaken two internships as a Data Scientist at Union Bank of Switzerland, London and Software Engineer Intern at Waters Corporation, Newcastle respectively.

 [View Linkedin Profile](https://www.linkedin.com/in/sruthi-s-885b11190/)